|Subscribe to the Australasian Implementation Network here

 ||This is a must-attend and unique conference for those working in the education, health, public health, child and family welfare fields.

-We are pleased to announce the 2nd Biennial Australian Implementation Conference (AIC): Solving complex implementation problems will be held in Sydney, Australia on the 17-18 September 2014, at the Sheraton on the Park.
+We are pleased to announce the 3nd Biennial Australian Implementation Conference (AIC) will be held in Melbourne, Australia on the 5 & 6 October 2016.

 The goal of the conference is to help advance implementation science, practice, and policy to improve the implementation of policies and programs to more effectively deliver better health, education and wellbeing outcomes for individuals and families in Australia and our surrounding regions.